BashSupport/BashSupport/README.md

 [![Build Status](https://travis-ci.org/jansorg/BashSupport.svg?branch=idea-162.x)](https://travis-ci.org/jansorg/BashSupport)

+**2020 project status: BashSupport has been retired.
+Please refer to [this page](https://plugins.jetbrains.com/plugin/4230-bashsupport) and [bashsupport.com](https://www.bashsupport.com/news/bashsupport-pro-1.3/) for the reasons.
+This repository has been archived.**

-**2018 project status: The BashSupport project will only receive fixes for major problems**
+2018 project status: The BashSupport project will only receive fixes for major problems

 *BashSupport is fully developed in my spare time since 2009.
 I'm unable to provide full support for BashSupport and will concentrate on fixes for major problems.*